coalfire/openvpn-dealership/README.md

 A provisioning server should host the CA, and scp keys over to the vpn server.
 The provisioning server should not be accessible from the vpn server.

+Sample server and client configs can be found in [examples](examples), along with stubs for CA, server, and client setup scripts.